Pommala-LLC/SPHUTA-TwinMapper-Docs/README.md

 - No runtime-first architecture
 - No domain-specific semantics in the core platform
 - No customer-specific domain packs (those are external extensions built using TwinMapper SPIs)
+- Not a Micronaut alternative — TwinMapper is Spring-first and does not target the Micronaut ecosystem

 ---